Getting Started with NakaPay

 - Copy your secret API key.
 Treat this key like a password and keep it secure.

-API Key Security
+API Key Security - CRITICAL

 Step 2: SDK Setup or API Integration